spritlesoftware/our-website/content/english/end_to_end_testing_services.md

   - name : "It helps you to foresee the bugs and performance issues of your application at every level. " image : "images/blockchain/Ethereum.webp"

-  - name : "It widens the test coverage of your application and calibrates its efficiency and user-friendliness before deployment." image : "/images/blockchain/Polygon.webp"
+  - name : "It widens  your application's test coverage and calibrates its efficiency and user-friendliness before deployment." image : "/images/blockchain/Polygon.webp"

   - name : "It reduces testing and maintenance costs and lowers the possibility of constantly fixing bugs."